 The television programming in my house is changing.
 Our children are getting older and the programming is moving to a more diverse genre.
 The other night my oldest was watching the show Jersey Shore on MTV; so I sat down and decided to see what he was taking in.
 It didn't take long to figure out the cast had a mantra for "summer life" on the shore.
 Mike "The Situation" and another, Pauly D. often stated their day was going to consist of "G-T-L"; and it took me some time to figure out what…Continue

-Added by Assistant Chief Billy Greenwood on September 25, 2014 at 9:00am — No Comments
+Added by Fire Chief Billy Greenwood on September 25, 2014 at 9:00am — No Comments

 If there’s one frustration I experience more often than others, it’s when someone says, “My leadership style is ….”
 Why do so many leaders believe they must follow a particular leadership style or model, when most issues can be addressed by a variety of approaches, or even a combination of them?
 Maybe it’s time to ask ourselves: “Is my leadership style obsolete?”

 Today’s fire service leaders are facing more danger, complexity, and uncertainty.
 And it’s not slowing down.
 Whether it’s…Continue